Orsabaris: Second marriage

 Orsabaris married a nobleman from Bithynia who was of Cappadocian Greek descent called Lycomedes of Comana, who was the priest of the goddess Bellona and priest-ruler of the temple-state of Comana, Cappadocia.
 Lycomedes ruled as priest-ruler from 47 BC until after 30 BC.
 Orsabaris through her marriage, became a ruler of the temple-state and had a daughter with Lycomedes called Orodaltis.

+Orsobaris and her daughter Orodaltis were appointed as female rulers of Prusias ad Mare by Mark Antony, and the coins minted by these princesses are dated to the 30s BC.
+According to O. D. Hoover, Orsobaris ruled Prusias ad Mare from c.
+47 BC to c.
+37 BC, and her daughter Orodaltis, who succeeded her, ruled from c.
+37 BC to c.
+31 BC.

 The Romans had approved the status of Lycomedes, Orsabaris and their family, as they ruled over Comana for a substantial period.
 Orsabaris and her family could be viewed as potential successors of Mithridates VI on the Pontian throne, however the Kingdom of Pontus at the time became a Roman Client State who was ruled by Orsabaris' half-paternal brother Pharnaces II of Pontus; the sons of Pharnaces II and eventually by Polemon I of Pontus.